elunna/nerfhack-changelog/README.md

     * More item properties are carried over: erosionproofing, container status, and some other misc things to make sure items are truly cloned.
     * Intelligent monsters can use these scrolls to clone themselves!
 I think this sort of balances out the scroll a bit, since a good number will be used up by monsters.
 When monsters read them, they always act as confused - so they can only clone themselves.
 It's a bit weird, but it's much easier than allowing them to clone items and needing to create a system for that mess...
     * Unique monsters can also use these scrolls...
 The Wizard of Yendor still has to go through the Double Trouble routine, so no more than 2 Rodneys will ever oppose you.
 But it's possible for other uniques to clone themselves more than once if the opportunity arises.

-**scroll of knowledge:**
-    * From SpliceHack
-    * $50
-    * Read to learn about a random magic item.
-    * If blessed, there is a chance (based on luck) to learn about an additional item.
-    * Archeologists get to specify a specific item to learn about in addition to the regular effects.
-    * Unlike SpliceHack, this scroll can be written.

-**scroll of water:**
-    * From UnNetHack/xNetHack
-    * $200
-    * When read, this generates many water pools around the player.
-    * If not blessed, there is a chance of creating water underneath the player.
-    * If cursed, a pool is certainly created under the player.
-If uncursed, the chance is luck based (higher equals less chance).
-    * When confused, this can dry up surrounding water tiles.

-**rapier:** (SLASHEM)
-* A sword using saber skill that deals d6 vs small, d8 vs large
-* Made of unerodable metal, weighs only 15
-* Base item for Mouser's Scalpel.

-**scythe:**  (Splice)
-* Classified as a polearm, but can also be used in melee.
-* Damage vs. small: 1d8+1d4
-* Damage vs. large: 1d10+1d4
-* Base item for The End

-**heavy sword:**
-* Base item for Load Brand
-* Basically the same stats as a two-handed sword but it is made of mineral and weighs 500aum

-**silver short sword** (SLASHEM).

-**sling bullet** (EvilHack)

-**potion of blood:**
-* Decent food for vampires
-* The nutrition granted has been raised from other variants, and grants 400 nutrition.
-* 1 in 4 potions of blood generate cursed.

-**potion of phasing:**

-**potion of reflection:**
-*

-**potion of vampire blood:**
-* Fantastic meal for vampires
-* If drunk as a non-vampire, this polymorphs you into a vampire.

-**ring of withering:**
-* Causes withering when worn.
-* Usually generated cursed.

-**ring of sleeping:**
-* (from SLASH'EM)
-* Causes periodic sleepiness like the amulet of restful sleep.
-* Usually generates cursed.

-**playing card deck:**
-* When applied, gives you a poker hand which correlates to your luck.
-* If the deck is blessed (or you are a cartomancer), you get a clear indication of your luck by using the kicker.
-* If uncursed, you get a rough indication of your luck by the hand strength.
-* If cursed, the meanings are reversed.

 **deck of fate:**
 This tarot-based deck is very powerful and was ported from SpliceHack with some major changes.
 In Splice, you would be prompted for how many cards to draw.
 This has been changed to be a mandatory draw of 5 cards, eliminating the prompt.
 After using the deck, its always destroyed, allowing only one use.
 There are 22 different cards in the deck, each having a potentially good or bad effect.
 About half the cards are "good" and half "bad".
 There is a nudge factor that occurs if the deck is cursed or blessed.